floppydisk525/RaspPiTempFan/README.md

 Release v0.02 adds the reading of temperature for qty 1 1-wire device.

 ### FUTURE RELEASE STRATEGY
-Release v0.1 adds multiple 1-wire devices.
+Release v0.1 to adds multiple 1-wire devices.
-Release v0.1.1 adds storing values in sqllite DB.
+Release v0.1.1 to add storing values in sqllite DB.
-Release v0.x pthread to remove lagginess from push button (This is nice to have for this project).
+Release v0.2 to add simple/basic fan control based on outside and garage temperature Release v0.x pthread to remove lagginess from push button (This is nice to have for this project).
 See [RefLinks.md](https://github.com/floppydisk525/RaspPiTempFan/blob/progcomb/cprog/Ref/RefLinks.md) file for web links to example.
-Release v0.x DHT11 sensor connection.
+Release v0.x DHT11 sensor connectivity.
 Currently not implemented.
+Release v0.x PID control.

 ## RESOURCES
-### Links to other resources
+### Links to more resources (because you always need more)
 [RefLinks.md](https://github.com/floppydisk525/RaspPiTempFan/blob/progcomb/cprog/Ref/RefLinks.md)

 ### Links to Reference DS18B20 Sensor Projects